B3d3vtvng/pytocpp/README.md

 ## Build process

 I am proud to say that the python part of this project has close to no dependencies.
-The very little dependencies are part of the standart librarie of their respective language.
+The very little dependencies are part of the standart library of their respective language.
 For the C++ part of the project, a basic C++ compiler should do the job and in general, just cloning the project and running the main file with the file to compile being the first commandline argument should be enough.
 C++ Version 17+ is required.

 ## Shell interface